IBM/topography-searcher/examples/scripts/molecular/generate_landscape/README.md

 # Molecular landscape generation

-In this script we produce the energy landscape for a small molecule using density functional theory.
-We explore the potential energy surface to locate the local minima and the transition states between them.
-We visualise the structure of the potential energy surface and the corresponding conformations at each stationary point.
-Lasly, we highlight how thermodynamic and kinetic properties of a molecular system can be derived from these stationary points.
+In this script we produce the potential energy landscape for a small molecule (ethanol in this case) using density functional theory.
+We explore the potential energy surface to locate all local minima and the transition states between them.
+We visualise the conformations of both minima and transition states and plot the structure of the potential energy surface using a disconnectivity graph.
+The script can generally be applied to any molecule by changing the xyz file input, but be aware the computational cost will increase quickly with molecule size, and `n_steps` in `get_minima` should be increased accordingly. **This script is slow, and will already take almost 24 hours to complete on 8 threads**.